afa7789/EthereumRIO2022/0_web3/README.md

 Check hash in this demo bellow:
 [Hash Visualizer](https://andersbrownworth.com/blockchain/hash)

+## Smart Contract

+Smart contracts are the way that someone can use to create a code that will be runned in the EVM, or another blockchain Virtual Machine.
+The Ethereum nodes are Turing complete, they can be used to run programs.
+The blockchain then is a descentralized state machine that is able to store transparent data.
+Smart contracts were idealized as a digital vending machine, the person can see the content behind the glass, put the money and expect something out of it.

 ## EtherScan

 Etherscan is one of tools that a web3 developer will be using mostly in his daily life.
 Since it allows you to not only see wallets, contracts , transactions and averiguate them but allows you to interact with other smart contracts too.
 It's a tool that's knowed as Blockchain Explorer, you have other ones for other cryptos too, but I believe this one is the most used.